ValdemarTD/CS381FinalProject/README.txt

 # README
-Group members: Eric Prather, [Your Names Here]
+Group members: Eric Prather, Caleb Shultz, [Your Names Here]

 This is the initial readme
 Google Doc: